 Professor Mary P. Corcoran

-Research interests include the Irish migratory experience, professional media cultures, and urban transformation and change.
-Professor Corcoran is currently engaged in European research on public private partnership in urban regeneration, and a study of social and civic life in the Irish suburbs.
+The Irish migratory experience, public culture, and urban transformation and change.
+Professor Corcoran is currently engaged in research on urban agriculture initiatives and urban food policy.

 Dr. Colin Coulter